Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 		- Limbrogger
 		- DeadNight
 		- Mirabella
+- Wanted to make it more than just hard boss fights.
 - Tree is from Drop's base - 3 seasons ago
 - All of the islands were made by Aelfy using World Painter
 - Ocean island - world painter didn't have a setting for coral or kelp so all of it was added by hand by Lite and Aelfy